heroku/heroku-buildpack-ruby/README.md

 $ bundle exec hatchet install
 ```

-then go to [hatchet](https://github.com/heroku/hatchet) and follow the
+then go to [hatchet](https://github.com/heroku/hatchet) repo and follow the
 instructions to set it up.

 Now run the tests: